 Measures in place

-- It is highly recommended to patients to wear a mask to appointments.
-Masks are provided at the clinic (as long as they are available).
+- Everyone is to wear a mask before entering the office.
+Masks, if needed, are provided at the clinic (as long as they are available).

 - Practitioners are trained in the proper use of masks.
 Hands are to be washed before donning the mask, and after removing the mask.
 Hands are also to be touched if they contact the mask.
 Surgical masks are disposed of at the end of the day.
 Cloth masks are used once, washed in hot soapy water and placed in the dryer.
 If used masks are placed on a surface, careful disinfection of that surface is required.